Experienced Defense Against Domestic Violence Allegations: Article 128b & Conviction Appeals

 - Weaknesses in the prosecution’s case

-- The maximum punishment under UCMJ guidelines
+- The maximum punishment under UCMJ guidelines and possible reductions

 Contact The Law Office of Peter Kageleiry, Jr.